seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

-Oh yes, before I forget I should buy some kind of metal box for storing lipo at Bunnings and cover it with fireproof material.
-Just to calm my inner paranoid.
+Oh yeah, before I forget I need to go to Bunnings and buy some kind of metal box for storing the lipo and line it with some fireproof material.
+Just to calm down my inner paranoid.

 ---